Anish2454/nyc-map-project/README.md

 ## Public Restrooms in NYC Parks Map Project

-This single-page application shows a list of all the public restrooms in NYC parks and their location on a Gooogle Map.
+This single-page application shows a list of all the public restrooms in NYC parks and their location on a Google Map.
 Users can filter by borough or search through the list.
 Clicking on a map marker reveals information about the restroom, as well as local venues and pictures of the area.

 ####Part 1: Finding location data for public restrooms in New York (Not included in this repo)

-First, I performed some data wrangling to link information about public restrooms in NYC parks to latitude and longitude coordinates.
+First, linked information about public restrooms in NYC parks to latitude and longitude coordinates.

-1) I found a json of all the public toilets in the city by making an API request here: https://data.cityofnewyork.us/Recreation/Directory-Of-Toilets-In-Public-Parks/hjae-yuav
+1) I found a json of all the public restrooms in the city by making an API request here: https://data.cityofnewyork.us/Recreation/Directory-Of-Toilets-In-Public-Parks/hjae-yuav

 2) Using the Google Geocoding API I matched the restroom location and borough to latitude and longitude coordinates, as well as place_id.
 In included this data in model.js.